d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 It is very tempting to interpret a $95\%$ confidence interval as an interval where you can be $95\%$ sure the true parameter lies, however this is sadly not true.
 The true parameter is fixed, and it is the interval that is random.
 Thus a better interpretation would be to say that if you generated a large number of confidence intervals by this procedure, $95\%$ of the generated intervals would contain the true parameter.

 This may seem pedantic, but it can have real implications for the interpretation of the results.
-In particular, we may satisfy :eqref:`eq_confidence` by constucting intervals that we are *almost certain* do not contain the true value, as long as we only do so rarely enough.
+In particular, we may satisfy :eqref:`eq_confidence` by constructing intervals that we are *almost certain* do not contain the true value, as long as we only do so rarely enough.
 We close this section by providing three tempting but false statements.
 An in-depth discussion of these points can be found in :cite:`Morey.Hoekstra.Rouder.ea.2016`.

 * *Fallacy 1*.
-Narrow confidence intervals mean we can estimate the parameter precicely.
+Narrow confidence intervals mean we can estimate the parameter precisely.
 * *Fallacy 2*.
 The values inside the confidence interval are more likely to be the true value than those outside the interval.
 * *Fallacy 3*.
 The probability) that a particular observed $95\%$ confidence interval contains the true value is $95\%$.